marioary/anbernic-h700-fw-comparing/README.md

 - RetroAchivements
 - HDMI support
 - Has Archive Manager app (basic app, patch, theme, backup etc. installer)
+- Has a lot of pre-installed themes
 - A lot of community themes
 - Better battery management
 - Better sleep options/functions
 - Support 2nd card setup
 - Has a lot of connection & file sharing options (syncthing, ftp, ssh etc.)
+- Has a lot of pre-installed apps
 - Has a lot of community apps on Discord
 - Has roadmap for future releases
 - Multilingual